chris-townsend/project-one/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+        1. As a First Time Visitor, I want to easily understand the main purpose of the site and understand what it's about.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content easily.
-        3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+        3. As a First Time Visitor, I want to easily be able to locate their social media links to see their followings to determine how trusted and known they are.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have by using the contact page.
+        1. As a Returning Visitor, I want to find the best way to get in contact with the organisation.

-        2. As a Returning Visitor, I want to find social links.
+        2. As a Returning Visitor, I want to find the location of where the organization is.

     -   #### Frequent User Goals

-        1. As a Frequent User, I want to check to see if there has been any new images uploaded.
+        1. As a Frequent User, I want to check to see if there has been any new photos recently added.
+        2. As a Frequent User, I want to get hold of the organization.

        ***

 -   ### Design
 #
 -   #### Colour Scheme

-     -   The two main colours used are Black and white with the homepage and contact page containing a hero image.
+     -   The two main colours used are Eerie Black, Smokey Black and White with the homepage and contact page containing a hero image.
+     - The About page has a background colour of Pale Silver which I think works well with the image.
+     - I used Alice Blue for the background colour of the form on my contact page.